arthurweinmann/go-ai-sdk/README.md

 The delay keeps increasing until the request succeeds or until it reaches the maximum number of retries.

-# Disclaimer

-⚠️ In Active Development ⚠️

-Please be aware that this project is currently in the midst of active development.

-This project is a fundamental part of a bigger project I am concurrently developing.
-Therefore, it is very specific to the needs and requirements of that particular project.
-Some of the modules or features in this project might not be directly usable or understandable outside the context of the bigger project.

-Contributors and issue reporting are very welcomed.

-Please use this project at your own risk.
-This project is provided "as is" without any express or implied warranties.

 # License

 Please refer to the LICENSE file for information on the rights and limitations under the project's license.